 Hold that thought.
 Though the idea sounds ideal and appealing, there is little reason to follow through with it.
-Stats will show you businesses that involve the owner’s background have a higher chance of failure.
+Stats show that businesses that involve the owner’s background have a higher chance of failure.
 You will soon begin to hate what you love.
 If you love playing tennis, do not buy a tennis franchise.
 Instead, go for a franchise that will give you enough returns to play all the tennis in the world.

 There are more misconceptions about the franchise business that you may be surrounded with.
 Carry out thorough research before buying a myth.
 There are qualified franchise consultants that can help you choose the right franchise for you and will guide you better regarding the ins and outs of the franchise business.